Jonathan Crow CVO, KC

 Overview

-Jonathan Crow “is widely regarded as one of the leading barristers of his generation (Chambers UK), probably the most persuasive advocate at the Bar (Legal 500), in a totally different league to most other practitioners (Chambers Global), a superstar,” “truly phenomenal and the best silk around (Who’s Who Legal).
-His practice straddles a broad range of litigation, largely in the appellate courts where he appears both for private clients and for public authorities.
+Jonathan Crow is widely regarded as one of the leading barristers of his generation” (Chambers UK), “probably the most persuasive advocate at the Bar” (Legal 500), “in a totally different league to most other practitioners” (Chambers Global), “a superstar,” “truly phenomenal” and “the best silk around” (Who’s Who Legal).
+His practice straddles a broad range of litigation, largely in the appellate courts, and arbitration.
 He is recommended in 9 practice areas both by the Legal 500 and by Chambers UK, and is ranked as one of the Stars of the Bar.
 In a career spanning more than 40 years he has been involved at the highest level in civil fraud (from Polly Peck to Madoff), company law (from Guinness to Atlantic Computers), corporate insolvencies (from BCCI to Lehmans), public law (from Guantanamo Bay to assisted suicide), constitutional law (from the Channel Islands to the Chagos Islands), telecoms (from the 3G auction to interconnection charges), consumer credit (from bank charges to PPI) and many other areas.
-He has appeared in well over 240 reported cases and many international arbitrations (including, most recently, Yukos).
-This includes more than 40 appearances in the Supreme Court or the House of Lords, and numerous others in the Privy Council, the Court of Appeal and the European Court of Human Rights.
+In arbitrations, he has represented clients as diverse as the Premier League (in their dispute with Newcastle United) and the former shareholders of Yukos (who are seeking to enforce against Russia what is reputedly the largest arbitration award ever made).
+He has appeared in well over 240 reported cases, including more than 40 appearances in the Supreme Court or the House of Lords, and numerous others in the Privy Council, the Court of Appeal and the European Court of Human Rights.
 He was First Treasury Counsel from 1998 until 2006, since when he has been named both as Commercial Litigation silk of the year and also as Chancery silk of the year by Chambers UK, as Lawyer of the Week by The Times (twice), and as one of the Legal 500’s Hot 100.
 In addition to his work in London, he also has a busy overseas practice, including work in relation to jurisdictions such as Bermuda, the Cayman Islands, the BVI, Nevis, Trinidad & Tobago, the Turks & Caicos Islands, Hong Kong and Malaysia.
-Apart from his work as an advocate, he acts as an LCIA arbitrator and sits part time as a Deputy High Court Judge in London (both in the Chancery Division and in the Administrative Court) and also as a judge of the Courts of Appeal in Jersey and Guernsey, and in the Isle of Man.
+Apart from his work as an advocate, he sits as an LCIA and BVI IAC arbitrator, and part-time as a judge of the Courts of Appeal in Jersey and Guernsey, and in the Isle of Man.
 From 2006 to 2020 he served as Attorney General to HRH The Prince of Wales.
 He was Treasurer of Lincoln’s Inn in 2022.
-He was appointed a Commander of the Royal Victorian Order in the New Year Honours List for 2023.
+He was appointed Commander of the Royal Victorian Order in the New Year Honours List for 2023.

 Areas of expertise